Intel-bigdata/HiBench/README.md

       Before you run any workload in the package, please verify the Hadoop framework is running correctly.
-Both MR1 and MR2 from Apahce, CDH4 and CDH5 are supported & tested.
+Both MR1 and MR2 from Apache, CDH4 and CDH5 are supported & tested.

       Note: For CDH5/MR1 with tarball, please recreate symlink file `hadoop-*-cdh*/share/hadoop/mapreduce` to point to correct folder: